Employer Insights

 Employee Notice of Leave

 In an emergency, however, an employee can issue verbal notice within 24 hours of taking leave.
-If the employee cannot issue the notice themselves, another person can request an emergency leave on their behalf.
+If the employee cannot issue the notice on his or her own, another person can request an emergency leave on his or her behalf.
 Once notified, the request can be approved or employers may ask for additional information within five days.

-If an employee is on leave and needs additional time, they should provide a notice early on – to allow ample time for request assessment and approval.
+If an employee is on leave and needs additional time, he or she should provide a notice early on – to allow ample time for request assessment and approval.

-For any disciplinary action against employees to take place, they must have had access to the proper 2023 OFLA poster.
-Featuring this poster in the workplace, so employees can understand their rights is a requirement for employers.
+For any disciplinary action against employees to take place, he or she must have had access to the proper 2025 - 2026 OFLA poster.
+Featuring this poster in the workplace, so employees can understand his or her rights, is a requirement for employers.

 Employer OFLA Notices

-Upon receiving the request, employers must notify the employee within five days if the leave is approved or not.
-If not granted, the employer must provide the employee with a written notice detailing why they're ineligible or why their request doesn't qualify for OFLA.
+Upon receiving the request, employers must notify the employee within five days whether the leave is approved or not.
+If not granted, the employer must provide the employee with a written notice detailing why he or she is ineligible or why the request doesn't qualify for OFLA.

 OFLA Medical Verification and Treatment Scheduling